Ianfeather/personal-site/_source/_posts/2013-01-01-tools-and-cultural-shifts-of-2012.markdown

 categories: devops, web development
 ---

 <p class="blog-intro">Our acceptance of competent 3rd party code and adoption of tools seems to have been the biggest shift in Front End Development over the past 12 months.
-The plague, and fear, of jQuery plugins have been replaced by the adoption of libraries like <a href="http://requirejs.org/">requireJS</a>, <a href="http://backbonejs.org/">backbone</a> and <a href="http://underscorejs.org/">underscore</a>.
-The take-up of pre-processors like <a href="http://sass-lang.com/">Sass</a>, <a href="http://lesscss.org/">Less</a> and <a href="http://coffeescript.org/">Coffeescript</a> have been staggering (and wrought by confusion and competition).
+The plague, and fear, of jQuery plugins have been replaced by the adoption of libraries like [requireJS](http://requirejs.org/), [backbone](http://backbonejs.org/) and [underscore](http://underscorejs.org/).
+The take-up of pre-processors like [Sass](http://sass-lang.com/), [Less](http://lesscss.org/) and [Coffeescript](http://coffeescript.org/) have been staggering (and wrought by confusion and competition).
 The amount of new tools that have come out of the woodwork and required your *immediate attention* has been overwhelming.</p>

 <blockquote class="pull-quote">For our current project we have deployed to production just over 2000 times in the past 7 months.</blockquote>